nullbytepl/vendor_gprivate/README.md

 Clone this repo to vendor/gprivate and inherit the product makefile:
 `$(call inherit-product-if-exists, vendor/gprivate/gprivate.mk)`

 Important note: your SystemUI/Settings modifications CANNOT change any AOSP dagger elements.
-This is an inherent limitation of this approach in its current form and will not be change for the foreseeable future.
+This is an inherent limitation of this approach in its current form and will not change for the foreseeable future.

 ### Configuration
 `gprivate` supports all the same configuration overlays as real Pixels and a few custom properties: